 NOTE 1: The bit encodes the End of Data Burst indication as per the guidelines provided in clause 4.2.6.1.

-- Reserved (2 bits): This field is reserved for future usage (e.g., dynamic burst indication).
+- Reserved [R] (2 bits): This field is reserved for future usage (e.g., dynamic burst indication).
 It shall be set to 0 by the RTP sender and shall be ignored by the RTP receiver.